No3x/MMM-GoogleDocs-Notes/README.md

 2. Enter the new `MMM-GoogleDocs-Notes` directory and execute `npm install`.

-3. Create a Google Doc and write the note you want to display at the MagicMirror. (use `MMM` as title or remember it for later configuration of the `notetitle` key)
+3. Create a Google Doc and write the note you want to display at the MagicMirror. (use `MMM` as title or remember it for later configuration of the `notesPrefix` key)

 4. Add the module to your config (see below).